 If you’re new to newsletters but you already have a Twitter following, we can imagine you’d want to hear how we’re going to help you make your newsletter a success.

-Since the news broke that Revue has joined forces with Twitter, we’ve been hard at work planning the ways these services can combine to help you build your audience, and get your newsletter discovered.
+We’ve been hard at work planning the ways Twitter and Revue can combine to help you build your audience, and get your newsletter discovered.
 We’re excited to roll out some awesome updates that we think will improve the writer experience on Revue.
+Here’s what we’ve already rolled out:

 Kayvon Beykpour (Product Lead at Twitter) and Mike Park (VP of Publisher Products at Twitter) wrote a whole blog post on the subject.
 Here’s an excerpt: